ERnsTL/flowd/doc/adr/adr-002-runtime_architecture_scheduler_vs_thread-per-node.md

 ### Decision

 `process()` MUST be strictly non-blocking.
-`process()` MUST complete within a bounded and minimal time, sufficient to ensure scheduler responsiveness.
+`process()` MUST complete within a bounded time.

+The execution time of `process()` MUST be short enough to guarantee scheduler fairness and responsiveness across all nodes.

+Implementations MUST define and enforce a maximum execution time (e.g. via runtime checks or CI validation).

 The following operations are FORBIDDEN inside `process()`: